-- stop the bus and arrange for the student to be removed and placed in the care of Police or teacher from the school.
-Transit Safety may be called upon to assist, however, students should not be placed in their care; - if there is a health problem, radio in for assistance and an ambulance.
+- stop the bus and arrange for the student to be removed and placed in the care of the Police or teacher from their school.
+Transit Officers may be called to assist in the Darwin, Palmerston, and up to Humpty Doo areas, however students should not be placed in their care ; and - if there is a health problem, radio in for assistance and an ambulance.